syedhassaanahmed/tf-aks-sql-aad/README.md

 ./smoke_test.sh
 ```

 The smoke test will create a test pod in the newly provisioned AKS cluster and will attempt to authenticate to the SQL DB from the pod using managed identity.
-Once authentication is successful it will perform CRUD operations to validate the database roles.
+Once authentication is successful it will perform DDL and CRUD operations to validate the database roles.